alexandru/alexn.org/docs/privacy-policy.md

   This website does not track you via cookies or other personally identifiable information.
 </p>

 Currently no analytics are attempted.
-In the future a self-hosted solution might be installed, but with a setup meant to prevent your privacy.
+In the future a self-hosted solution might be installed, but with a setup meant to preserve your privacy.

 ## Email Newsletter